Corps of Royal New Zealand Military Police: Recruiting and training

-Soldiers within the RNZMP are recruited from personnel already serving within the NZ Army, they cannot join directly.
+Formerly, soldiers within the RNZMP were recruited from personnel already serving within the NZ Army, they could not join directly, this has since changed.
 All applicants undergo a selection process.
 On selection, soldiers attend the Joint Service Police Basic Course conducted at the Military Police Training Wing in Trentham.
 This 10-week course trains the individual in basic military and criminal legislation, police procedures, use of force (defensive tactics), advanced driving, and basic investigative techniques.
 If they pass this course, the applicants are accepted into the RNZMP and allowed to wear the MP brassard/patch.

 Officers accepted into the RNZMP conduct their initial training with the Royal Australian Corps of Military Police.
 They then attend the same RNZMP / Joint Service Police courses as MP soldiers, run at MP Training Wing.
 Additionally, RNZMP officers attend the courses attended by all officers within NZ Army.

 Through their career, RNZMP personnel regularly return to MP Training Wing for continuing professional development courses.
 MP personnel also attend courses conducted at the Royal New Zealand Police College, and by allied MP such as the Royal Australian Corps of Military Police and the Royal Military Police.

 Military police training was originally conducted at the Military Police School in Papakura Military Camp from 1949 to 1979.
 In February 1979, the MP School was moved to Trentham Camp and later became a Training Wing of (then) Force Military Police Company.
 MP Training Wing now conducts all (Army) military police training, and Joint Service Police training for RNZN Naval Police and RNZAF Police personnel.

 Courses conducted at MP Training Wing include investigative courses, security / close protection courses, and police command and planning courses.
 Instructors on the courses include serving MPs, Naval Police and RNZAF Police personnel; NZ Police personnel and various personnel from other Corps within the NZDF and other NZ Government Departments.
 Students attending MP Training Wing courses have included service personnel from Tonga, Fiji, Singapore, and Papua New Guinea.

 All RNZMP soldiers and officers are trained in close protection and serious investigations (e.g. murder, rape, fraud) skills.
 There are no specialisations within the RNZMP.